 In 1987, Andre shocked the world when he turned on long-time ally Hulk Hogan and allied himself with the villainous Bobby “The Brain” Heenan.
 The Brain scored Andre his first-ever opportunity at the WWE Championship at WrestleMania III.
 In front of 93,173 WWE fans in Pontiac, Michigan, Andre’s 15-year winning streak ended when Hulk Hogan slammed him to the mat in a torch-passing moment that ignited a new era in WWE history.

-At long last, after chasing the title for nearly a year, Andre finally won the WWE Title, but immediately surrendered it to Ted DiBiase.
-The controversial move set the state for the first-ever WWE Championship tournament, held in Atlantic City, N.J., at WrestleMania IV.
+After chasing the title for nearly a year, Andre at long last finally won the WWE Title but immediately surrendered it to Ted DiBiase.
+The controversial move set the stage for the first-ever WWE Championship tournament, held in Atlantic City, N.J., at WrestleMania IV.

 One year after his passing, Andre was honored by his peers as the first inductee in the newly founded WWE Hall of Fame – a fitting end to a career of a Superstar so great, so monumental, and so larger-than-life itself, that his massive footsteps are permanently imprinted on the WWE Universe.